Want to grow your email list by 1,000+ subscribers?

 So now you have the data.
 What next?

-First, you shouldn't just add these people to your mailing list.
+First, don't add these people to your mailing list.
 They must opt in themselves.

 To set up a Contacts group: